thedynamiclinker/ld/dictionary/Asshole Topology.md

 Meetup is even better at building assholes than all the other apps.
 It creates ephemeral groups, but nothing in its design functions to build persistent groups of people who know each other and interact long term.
 It doesn't create coalitions, and it is not designed in any way to increase the density of a social graph toward the limit of becoming a [[Complete Graph]], which is the social data structure that the average modern mind longs for and lacks.

 Meetup is by no means an exception to the principle that all modern social apps create the asshole topology.
-I mean Jesus fucking Christ people seriously get real.

 ## Objection: My asshole doesn't look like that

 Yes it does.
 Just bend over and look.
 And if you can't see it, have a friend take a picture of it.
 And if you have no friends, well that just reinforces our point: Modern society is isolating as fuck, I mean you don't even have the kind of friend you trust enough to take a picture of your asshole.

-So, lacking close friendships, as you so obviously do, here's an argument from authority, to convince you of the ontological veracity of the above representation of the inevitable human hole in your assity: Kurt Vonnegut.
+So, lacking close friendships, as you so obviously do, here's an argument from authority, to convince you of the veracity of the above representation of the timeless human hole in your assity: Kurt Vonnegut.
 He's an author.
 He's got authority.
 Hell that's almost the same word.
 And he's a better writer than you are, so he has better opinions.
 The following passage is from Kurt Vonnegut's book Breakfast of Champions.

 ![[kurt-vonnegut-asterisk-breakfast-of-champions-cropped.jpg]]